open-telemetry/opentelemetry-specification/specification/trace/api.md

 the `Tracer` MUST return a placeholder `Span` with an invalid `SpanContext` and `IsRecording` being false.

-For any two `Tracer`s returned from the same `TracerProvider` and queried at the same time in the same logical execution unit (see [Context](../context/Context.md)), the active Span MUST be the same unless at least one them returns the placeholder span (see above).
+For any two `Tracer`s returned from the same `TracerProvider` and queried at the time in the same logical execution unit (see [Context](../context/Context.md)), the active Span MUST be the same unless at least one them returns the placeholder span (see above).
 Note: This means that implementations are allowed to "disable" a `Tracer` such that it has no active `Span`.
-Such `Tracer`s are expected but not required to also return placeholder `Span`s when creating a new `Span` and to do nothing if requested to set the current `Span`.
+Such `Tracer`s would typically also return placeholder `Span`s when creating a new `Span` and to do nothing if requested to set the current `Span`.

 The `Tracer` SHOULD provide a way to update its active `Span` and MAY provide convenience functions to manage a `Span`'s lifetime and the scope in which a